gautierdelorme/planner/README.md

 - Browserify allows us to use `require()` in our js files like in Node.js but for front-end development.
 Because of Gulp browserify takes all the required files in the `app/` directory and concatenate them into a single file understandable by browsers in `public/js/`.
     - To use `require('nameOfDirectory')` you must put in the directory a `index.js` file wich contains a `require('file.js')` for each file in the directory. (example in `app/controllers/`)
     - If we don't use browserify the browser cannot understand `require()` statements.

+- All calls to Firebase must be in a service not a controller (example in `app/services/EventService.js`).
+- To share data between controllers we must use a service and store the shared data and then notify controllers of the update (example in `app/services/SharedService.js`).
+Do not forget to inject the service in the controller (example in `app/controllers/PlannerCtrl.js`).

+- To use Firebase hosting juste install Firebase CLI (`npm install -g firebase-tools`) and then run in your project directory `firebase init` and `firebase deploy`.

 ## Angular best practices